• Skip to primary navigation

 1. My holiday rental property is leased out frequently.

-3. When you use the property yourself.
+2. If you use the property yourself.

 2. Is my holiday home “genuinely available”?